microsoft/Extensible-Digital-Content/README.md

 ### Content Views:

+#### SettingsView

+Displays a list of settings.
+It is accessed through the settings icon on the nav bar

 #### FileNavView

 Displays a list of clickable Content items.
 This view is displayed when a **directory content** is clicked